-- Let us start with the simplest system possible: the unary system wherein there is just one component. - Though there are many possibilities even in unary phase diagram (in terms of the axis and phases), we shall only consider a T-P unary phase diagram. - Let us consider the water (H2O) unary diagram - The Gibbs phase rule here is: F=C-P+2 T&P) (no composition variables here) - Along the 2 phase co-existence (at B & C) degree of freedom (F) is 1→ i.e. we can either T or P and the other will be automatically fixed. - The 3 phase co-existence points (at A) are points with F=0.
-(Invariant point implies fixed for a given system).
+- Let us start with the simplest system possible: the unary system wherein there is just one component. - Though there are many possibilities even in unary phase diagram (in terms of the axis and phases), we shall only consider a T-P unary phase diagram. - Let us consider the water (H2O) unary phase diagram - The Gibbs phase rule here is: F=C-P+2 (2 is for T&P) (no composition variables here)

+- Along the 2 phase co-existence (at B & C) lines the degree of freedom (F) is $1 \rightarrow i.e.$ we can chose either T or P and the other will be automatically fixed. - The 3 phase co-existence points (at A) are invariant points with F=0.
+(Invariant point implies they are fixed for a given system).